hyperspy/hyperspy/doc/intro.rst

-The functionality of HyperSpy can be extended by external packages, e.g. to implement features for analyzing a particular sort of data (usually related to a specific set of methods).
+The functionality of HyperSpy can be extended by external packages, e.g. to implement features for analyzing a particular sort of data (usually related to a specific set of experimental methods).
 A `list of packages that extend HyperSpy
 <https://github.com/hyperspy/hyperspy-extensions-list>`_ is curated in a
 dedicated repository.
 For details on how to register extensions see :ref:`writing_extensions-label`.